knative/docs/docs/eventing/getting-started.md

 - A Kubernetes cluster with [Knative Eventing installed](./install/index.html).

-## Setting up Eventing Subcomponents
+## Setting up Eventing subcomponents

 Before you start to send events, you need to create the components needed to move the events.
-In this guide, you will be creating components individually, but you can also create components by deploying a [single YAML file](https://raw.githubusercontent.com/akashrv/docs/qs/docs/eventing/samples/hello-world/quick-start.yaml).
+This guide walks you through creating each Eventing subcomponent.

 ### Configuring namespace for eventing

-In most Knative tutorials, you will operate inside of a `namespace`.
-A `namespace` groups together subcomponents so that you can easily organize them.
+In most Knative tutorials, you will operate inside of a namespace.
+A namespace groups together subcomponents so that you can easily organize them.

-This guide uses the default `namespace`, so there is no need to create one.
+This guide uses the default namespace, so there is no need to create one.

-1. Set up the `namespace` for Knative Eventing.
-To set up the `namespace`, add a label to your `namespace` with this command:
+1. Set up the namespace for Knative Eventing.
+To set up the namespace, add a label to your namespace with this command:

 ```sh
 kubectl label namespace default knative-eventing-injection=enabled
 ```

-Labeling a `namespace` adds a specific organizational structure to the `namespace`.
-The `knative-eventing-injection` label triggers Knative to add `Service Accounts`, `Role Bindings`, and a `Broker` to your `namespace`.
+Labeling a namespace adds a specific organizational structure to the namespace.
+The `knative-eventing-injection` label triggers Knative to add `Service Accounts`, `Role Bindings`, and a `Broker` to your namespace.
 Without this label, Knative will not know how to manage your events.

 In the next section, you'll learn more about one of the subcompoents added to your namespace, the `Broker`.

 ### Validating that the `Broker` is running

-The `Broker` ensures that every event sent by `event producers` is sent to the correct `event consumers`.
-While you created the `Broker` when you labeled your `namespace` as ready for eventing, it is important to verify that your `Broker` is working correctly.
+The `Broker` ensures that every event sent by event producers is sent to the correct event consumers.
+While you created the `Broker` when you labeled your namespace as ready for eventing, it is important to verify that your `Broker` is working correctly.
 In this guide, you will use the default broker.

 1. Use the following command to verify that the `Broker` is in a healthy state: